christinewang76/multiplex-mass-analysis/Two_datasets_RF classifier/README.md

 Accuracy was measured by the area-under-the-curve (AUC) of a receiver operating characteristic (ROC) curve and a confusion matrix.
 Out-of-bag (oob) score was used to assess model accuracy; KFold cross-validation was also included.

-"PR8_function_library" contains the functions necessary to implement the main code "PR8_multiplex_crossval_FINAL".
+"PR8_function_library" contains the functions necessary to implement code "PR8_multiplex_crossval_FINAL".
 Analysis was performed using Python (v3.9.0) and the scikit-learn (v1.6) package.